© SATRA Technology Centre. Reproduction is not permitted in any form without prior written permission from SATRA.

 It is important to note that the UK’s withdrawal from the EU did not affect the validity of existing or future test reports issued by SATRA’s testing facilities in the UK.
 These test reports will continue to be accepted for certification purposes by SATRA Technology Europe Limited and other PPE Notified Bodies.
 This is because testing that supports PPE certification does not need to be carried out in the EU.

 The testing laboratories at SATRA are accredited by the United Kingdom Accreditation Service (UKAS) to the internationally-recognised standard ISO/IEC 17025:2017 – ‘General requirements for the competence of testing and calibration laboratories’.
 UKAS, along with other European Accreditation Bodies, is a signatory of the International Laboratory Accreditation Cooperation (ILAC) Mutual Recognition Agreement.

-SATRA is world-renowned for its testing and certification services in the field of personal protective equipment (PPE).
-Manufacturers of PPE can certify their products for sale in the European Union (EU) by working with SATRA’s notified body in Ireland (an EU 27 member state), thus enabling the CE mark to be affixed to products.
+SATRA is world-renowned for its testing and certification services in the field of personal protective equipment.
+Manufacturers of PPE can certify their products for sale in the European Union by working with SATRA’s Notified Body in Ireland (an EU 27 member state), thus enabling affixation of the CE mark.
 SATRA is also able to conduct conformity assessment work and issue UKCA certifications from its Approved Body in the UK.